go4tech-australia/intro-to-python-mgc-v2/README.md

 # Introduction to Python Version 2
 ## Creating an application to send and receive secret messages

-In this project, you will learn how to make your own encryption program using Python (that is an interpreted high-level programming language for general-purpose programming) to send and receive secret messages with a friend.
+In this project, you will learn how to make your own encryption program using Python (that is an interpreted programming language for general-purpose programming) to send and receive secret messages with a friend.

 In this project you will also learn programming concepts like: